 Locating Subsurface Utilities Inside Buildings

 Tenant improvements and renovations are a huge sector of the construction industry.
-Contractors regularly acquire a space and then require finding and tieing into the existing services below the slab.
+Contractors regularly acquire a space and then require finding and tying into the existing utility services below the slab.

-At Geoscan we regularly utilize Xradar™ Concrete scanning to scan slab on grade in order for clients to safely trench for installing new plumbing below the slab.
-However finding the existing utilities below before trenching is paramount.
+At Geoscan we regularly utilize Xradar™ Concrete scanning to scan slab on grade, in order for clients to safely trench and install new plumbing below the slab.
+However, finding the existing utilities below before trenching is paramount.

-No point trenching in the wrong place!
+Don’t waste time and resources trenching in the wrong place!

-Geoscan has scanned numerous proposed trenches for clients only to find that the pipe they are trying to tie into,
+Geoscan has scanned numerous proposed trenches for clients, only to find that the pipe they are trying to tie into:

 - Isn’t deep enough for them to make the grade